braintree/braintree_rails_example/README.md

 ### Running All Tests

 You can run both unit and integrations tests by calling `rake spec` on the command line.

+## Pro Tips

+ * Run `git update-index --assume-unchanged config/initializers/braintree.rb` to prevent yourself from committing your Braintree credentials.
+ * Run `rails s -b 0.0.0.0` when launching Rails server to listen on all interfaces.